The Day of the Triffids: Summary

 The protagonist is Bill Masen, a biologist who has made his living working with triffids—tall, venomous, carnivorous plants capable of locomotion.
-Due to his background, Masen suspects they were bioengineered in the U.S.S.R. and accidentally released into the wild.
+Due to his background, Bill suspects they were bioengineered in the Soviet Union and accidentally released into the wild.
 Because of the excellent industrial quality of an oil produced by and obtained from the triffids, there is heavy triffid cultivation around the world.

-The narrative begins with Bill Masen in hospital, his eyes bandaged after having been splashed with triffid poison from a stinger.
+The narrative begins with Bill in hospital, his eyes bandaged after having been splashed with triffid poison from a stinger.
 During his recovery he is told of an unexpected green meteor shower.
-The next morning, he learns that the light from the unusual display has rendered any who watched it blind (later in the book, Masen speculates that the "meteor shower" may have been orbiting satellite weapons, triggered accidentally).
+The next morning, he learns that the light from the unusual display has rendered any who watched it blind (later in the book, Bill speculates that the "meteor shower" may have been orbiting satellite weapons, triggered accidentally).
 After unbandaging his eyes he finds the hospital in chaos, with staff and patients without sight.
-He wanders through a chaotic London full of blind inhabitants and slowly becomes enamoured of wealthy novelist Josella Playton, whom he rescues after discovering her being forcibly used as a guide by a blind man.
-Intrigued by a single light on top of the Senate House in an otherwise darkened London, Bill and Josella discover a group of sighted survivors led by a man named Beadley, who plans to establish a colony in the countryside.
+He wanders through a chaotic London full of blind inhabitants and meets wealthy novelist Josella Playton, whom he rescues after discovering her being forcibly used as a guide by a blind man.
+Intrigued by a single light on top of the Senate House in an otherwise darkened city, Bill and Josella discover a group of sighted survivors led by a man named Beadley, who plans to establish a colony in the countryside.
 They decide to join the group.

-The polygamy implicit in Beadley's scheme appalls some group members, especially the religious Miss Durrant—but before this schism can be dealt with, a man named Wilfred Coker stages a fire at the university and kidnaps a number of sighted individuals, including Bill and Josella.
+The polygamy implicit in Beadley's scheme for rebuilding society appalls some group members, especially the religious Miss Durrant.
+However, before these plans can be put in place, a man named Wilfred Coker stages a fire at the university and kidnaps a number of sighted individuals, including Bill and Josella.
 They are each chained to a blind person and assigned to lead a squadron of the blind, collecting food and other supplies, all the while beset by escaped triffids and rival scavengers.

-Soon Masen's followers begin to fall sick and die of an unknown disease.
-When he wakes one morning to find the survivors have left him, he returns to the University Tower to seek Josella but his only lead is an address left behind by Beadley's group.
-Joined by a repentant Coker, Masen drives to the address, a country estate called Tynsham in Wiltshire.
-He finds part of the Beadley group, now led by Miss Durrant, who eventually tells him that Beadley went to Beaminster, in Dorset, a few days before he arrived.
-There has been no sign of Josella.

-Masen and Coker decide to follow Beadley to Dorset.
-They find small groups of blind and sighted people along the way but no trace of Beadley.
-Eventually they decide to separate, Coker returning to help at Tynsham, while Masen heads for the Sussex Downs after remembering a remark Josella made about friends she had there.
+Soon Bill's followers begin to fall sick and die of an unknown disease.
+When he wakes one morning to find the survivors have left him, he returns to the Senate House to seek Josella but his only lead is an address left behind by Beadley's group.
+Joined by a repentant Coker, Bill drives to the address, a country estate called Tynsham in Wiltshire.
+He finds part of the Beadley group, now led by Durrant, who eventually tells him that Beadley went to Dorset a few days before he arrived; there has been no sign of Josella.
+Bill and Coker decide to follow Beadley, finding small groups of blind and sighted people along the way.
+Eventually they decide to separate, Coker returning to help at Tynsham, while Bill heads for the Sussex Downs after remembering a remark Josella made about friends she had there.